 So that’s about it, unless you have any questions?
 What do you think, would you be happy snorkeling on the Great Barrier Reef?
 We are taking off around the world very soon, sign up to follow our journey, lots more family scuba and snorkeling fun to come!

-We spent our day on the Great Barrier Reef with Calypso Reef Cruises and I have to credit their on-board photographer for some of these photos.
+We spent our day on the Great Barrier Reef with Calypso Reef Cruises and I have to credit and thank their on-board photographer for some of these photos.

 I’ve snorkeled in many countries now, the Great Barrier Reef is big business and unlike anything I’ve seen elsewhere, it’s slick and well managed.
 Conservation is always a big consideration.
 Thanks for reading, come back soon!